mpetty-nayya/test-sl/docs/Workflow.md

 ### 5. Fetch Employee-Bookmarked Plans from Nayya

-Pull the user's plan choices from Nayya at: `GET /api/employees/{employee_id}/choices`
+Pull the user's plan choices from Nayya at: `GET /api/employees/{employee_id}/selections` or more detailed choices (including dependents selected for each plan and volume amounts selected for voluntary benefits) at `GET /api/employees/{employee_id}/deatiled-selections`

 We'd recommend that the exit_url you provide in the JWT should be a route that will synchronously request employee choices from Nayya, cache them in your system, then optionally bust the iframe and redirect the user to the appropriate page to finalize their decisions in your system.